causeys/react-pattern-app/README.md

 ```
 6. Start-up application
 ```
-// In react-pattern-app/client in terminal enter following code
+// In react-pattern-app/client in terminal
 $ npm start
 ```